h15200/Typescript-Dev-Env/README.md

 # Typescript-Dev-Env

-init setup for typescript + debugger and jest.
-No  react or any other front-end set up.
+- init setup for typescript + debugger and jest.
+- No react or any other frontend set up.